cozygene/refactor/README.md

 ```
 python refactor.py --datafile <datafile> --k <k>
 ```
-or, if including one or more of the optional parameters:
+or, if including one or more of the optional arguments:
 ```
 python refactor.py --datafile <datafile> --k <k> --covarfile <covarfile> --t <t> --numcomp <numcomp> --stdth <stdth> --out <out>
 ```